khaosdoctor/article-cover-creator/README.md

 $ deno cache --lock=deno.lock ./src/**/*.ts
 ```

 Then, you can run `deno task start` to start the server.
+By default it runs on port 3000, but you can set the `PORT` variable to change that.

 ## How it works